DID YOU KNOW:

 -In order to be eligible to play in the NWBA you must have a lasting lower extremity disability that consistently interferes with mobility as quantified by standard medical examination and/or test. (ex.
 Paralysis, amputation, limb shortening, etc)

--There are 4 Divisions in the NWBA: Division 3, Championship, Women’s, and Juniors.
-All divisions, except for the Women’s division, is co-ed.
+- There are many Divisions in the NWBA: Division 1, 2, 3, Women’s, College, and Juniors.

 -In wheelchair basketball you can only push twice before needing to dribble, pass, or shoot the ball.
 Three pushes is considered a travel.